FutureSharks/rpi-security/README.md

 Other requirements:
   - A [Telegram bot](https://telegram.org/blog/bot-revolution).
 It's free and easy to setup.
   - Raspbian distribution installed.
-I used Jessie lite.
+I used 9 (stretch).
 You could possibly use a different OS but I haven't tried it.
   - Python 3.

 ## How it works